jhartz/mp4downloader/README.md

 # MP4 Downloader

-MP4 Downloader is a simple Firefox add-on to download videos from YouTube and similar video sites.
+MP4 Downloader is a simple Firefox add-on to download MP4 videos from YouTube, Dailymotion, and Vimeo.

 ## License

-    Copyright (C) 2014  Jake Hartz
+    Copyright (C) 2016  Jake Hartz
     MP4 Downloader is licensed under the GNU General Public License version 3.
     For details, see the LICENSE.txt file.